-Employees are eligible for promotion or transfer to a new role after six (6) months of service in their current position.
+Employees are eligible for promotion or transfer to a new role after six (6) months of service in their current position and they must be in good standing.
 The salary of a promoted employee will be set at the higher of the rate established as the entrance salary of the position or an amount that will constitute a salary increase equivalent to a minimum of five (5) percent over the employee's pre-promotional salary except where the increase would place the employee above the top of the appropriate salary range.
 In that case, the employee will be placed at the top of the range for the new class.
 The effective date of promotion will become the anniversary date for performance evaluation.